uwegeercken/evaluator/README.md

 So the result of group3 will be combined with the combined result of group1 and group2.
 You can retrieve a description of the connection logic using the logic class method getGroupConnectionLogic().

+If you connect multiple checks with an AND condition, then all must evaluate to "true" so that the overall result is "true".
+If you connect multiple checks with an OR condition, then at least one must evaluate to "true" so that the overall result is "true".
+If you connect multiple checks with an NOR condition, then all must evaluate to "false" so that the overall result is "true".
+If you connect multiple checks with an NOT condition, then at least one must evaluate to "false" so that the overall result is "true".

+For the groups it is the same principle but remember, that a group is connected to the result of the previous group(s) - as explained above.

 Checks have a name plus the logic to apply to the data.
-The logic is a lambda expression which evaluates to a boolean true or false.
+The logic is a lambda expression which evaluates to a boolean true or false (a predicate).

 Below is a String named testData representing multiple fields, all separated by a semicolon.
 Define the logic consisting of a group and it's checks like this: